 - Small Role, Big Impact: Despite appearing in a few scenes in the series, the Avatar cycle would have very likely never begun had he not trained Wan the way of the spirits

 - Super-Powered Evil Side: He becomes a dark spirit under Vaatu's influence, growing larger and near-demonic looking while battling Wan's human friends.
 He returns to normal after Vaatu's imprisonment, though.

-- You Are a Credit to Your Race: In his book, Wan is an exception to the rule that humans are inherently bad.
-To the point where when Wan points out that he learned to live with the spirits by himself.
+- You Are a Credit to Your Race: In his book, Wan is an exception to the rule that humans are inherently bad, mainly due to how Wan was able to protect and coexist with the spirits by himself.
 However, such a view does not extend to any other of the humans he encounters."You have a good heart, Stinky, but these fire tossers aren't like you."

 Wan Shi Tong

 The all-knowing owl spirit from the first series makes his return in Book Two, and meets Jinora.
 His view of humans is even more skewed following his encounter with the Gaang decades ago.